Tin mining: continuing my story on Waratah

 The mining boom of Mt.
 Bischoff now ended, the township of Waratah today sits peacefully on the eastern border of The Tarkine, a region containing Australia’s largest temperate rainforest.
 A short drive south will take you to the Philosopher Falls turnoff.
 Philosopher Falls was found by James ‘Philosopher’ Smith while on his hunt for valuable minerals, and is a 1.5 hour return walk, through rainforest bordering the upper reaches of the Arthur River.
 The walking track takes you through pristine myrtle and eucalypt rainforest, and follows an old water race which was built to supply water to the Magnet Mine which closed in 1940.

 About 40 minutes in and one comes to a descent of a little over 200 steps to a viewing platform providing views out over the tops of rainforest trees and giant dickensonia (manferns) to the magnificent Philosopher Falls.
 At a little under two hours, this walk is now listed as one of Tasmania’s Great Short Walks.
 A little further south of the falls turnoff is Whyte Hill Lookout, where one can stand and survey the forests of The Tarkine, magical views over our many native treetops: myrtle, sassafras, celery top pine and leatherwood provide a palette of greens to the mountains in the far distance.

 Waratah provides a caravan park complete with on-site power, and accommodation can also be found at The Bischoff Hotel.
 If you want to truly experience the feel of the mining era, then step back in time in a beautiful two bedroom, circa 1880, stone cottage.
 Roses By The Lake overlooks Lake Waratah, and the cottage is fully self–contained and furnished to the period.

-Thanks to Jeff Crowe for permission to share historical photos taken by his grandfather John H Robinson.
+Thanks to Jeff Crowe for granting permission for me to share historical photos taken by his grandfather John H Robinson.